This post contains affiliate links. For more information, please read our disclosure policy.

 It has a range of beautiful chimney pots, each with a unique design and they all are surmounted by a serene lantern-like tower, and the whole site is commanding stunning lake views and parkland.

-It served as a military base during the period of World War II, and it has a lot of amazing stories to tell about the British and American troops who are stationed there, along with great tea room.
+It served as a military base during the period of World War II, and it has a lot of amazing stories to tell about the British and American troops who are stationed there, along with a great tea room.

 Lurgan is the attraction of several settlements in Plantation of Ulster, known for its wide and well-paved streets, straight streets and rows of cottages.
 It houses a lot of historic buildings, along with the former town hall and the Brownlow House.
 It also houses the iconic pintman.